 Here are some typical examples:

-- Disobedience – When your dog thinks he is the leader, he doesn’t have to obey you.
+When your dog thinks he is the leader, he doesn’t have to obey you.
 You have to obey him.
 Something as simple as telling your dog to get off the sofa can escalate into a problem.
 If your dog thinks she is the pack leader and she doesn’t want to sit on the floor, she can refuse and then proceed to discipline you.
-If your dog refuses to do what you ask or just ignores you, this is passive aggression.
-If you ignore this refusal, it will only get worse.
+Be aware that, if your dog refuses to do what you ask or just ignores you, this is passive aggression.
+If you ignore this refusal to obey you, things will only get worse.

 Your Dog’s Options